-Find digital twins in the Digital Twin Registry
+Find Twins in the Digital Twin Registry

-Digital twins can be queried at the /registry-api/v2/twins endpoint.
+Twins can be queried at the /registry-api/v2/twins endpoint.
 This endpoint supports filtering and paging in order to give the client control about how many and which resources it wants to retrieve.

 Filtering reduces the amount of retrieved entities by given criteria, paging returns a subset of the results.
 With sorting, the retrieved results are returned in a predefined order.